 2014.

 “Las Brujas De Zugarramurdi” is a mixture of “Pan’s Labyrinth,” “Monty Python and the Holy Grail,” and “Santa Sangre.”
-The horror is combining with the humor, crazy violence, mixed with diabolic, and artistic elements that make us fall in love with this flick.
-This surrealistic, irreverent, funny, and horror movie is masterfully done by Spanish director Alex De La Iglesia.
+The horror combines with the humor and crazy violence, mixed with diabolical and artistic elements that make us fall in love with this flick.
+This surreal, irreverent, funny horror movie is masterfully crafted by Spanish director Alex de la Iglesia.
 It’s an instant cult classic.
-The film has a small distribution deal on V.O.D., and later to DVD.
-We think that it´s a colossal boo-boo not to show this incredible film in American theaters.
+The film has a small distribution deal on V.O.D. and later on DVD.
+We think that it’s a colossal boo-boo not to show this incredible film in American theaters.

 2. Walesa: Man of Hope